-This post has been read 5523 times!
+This news has been read 6353 times!

 Listening to the unmistakable and rhythmic sound of the mariachi produces a special sensation on the skin and provokes a mixture of feelings of joy and even nostalgia, which only mariachi music produces.
 For this reason, in Mexico the mariachi is celebrated, whose emblematic figure has become the most representative of the music scene in our country.

 But beyond these emotions that pass for expressions of identity and nationalism, few know that the mariachi music has been recognized as Intangible Heritage of Humanity by the United Nations Educational, Scientific and Cultural Organization (UNESCO).

 According to UNESCO, the mariachi interprets traditional music and a fundamental element of Mexican culture through which values, history and different languages are transmitted, for which reason it is recognized as Intangible Heritage of Humanity.
 Although the state of Jalisco is considered to be the cradle of mariachi music, it has also been a relevant figure in other states such as Colima, Michoacán and Zacatecas, where its music is performed in public squares to the delight of national and foreign tourists, as well as in serenades, to liven up parties and meetings or activities in different parts of the world.

 The musical influence of mariachi has transcended borders, which is why it is highly appreciated in Venezuela, Colombia, El Salvador, the United States, Austria, Japan, France and Italy, to mention a few, where they have integrated this type of group with their own citizens.
 This is the case of Mariachi Romatitlán, whose origin in Italy dates back to 1983 and which is made up of musicians of different nationalities, mainly from Italy and Mexico.